pschaeflein/BlogArticles/Intro to JSON/article.md

 }
 ~~~

 Remember that spaces, tabs, and newlines are ignored, so this the same data could be written more compactly like this.
-Suddenly it starts to look a little bit like a table.
+Suddenly it starts to look a little bit like a table!

 ~~~JSON
 {